WondooSeo/AutoEncoder_Collection/README.md

-# Convolution_AutoEncoder
+※ _This project is licensed under the terms of the MIT license._ ※

-Convolution AutoEncoder with Keras
+# Convolution AutoEncoder

+Language : Python 3, Keras

+You have to modify layer if you want to tune with your flavor.